terrytaylorbonn/terrytaylorbonn.github.io/2b-2x-LLM-gist.markdown

 - 2 iAgent sends words to TF.
   - NOTE: iAgent probably also sends special instructions. iAgent and TF are both part of the same LLM; they are carefully designed to work together. this is the key to the LLM being able to create complex responses that resemble intelligent thinking.
 - 3 Tokenize (splitting up words into smaller parts make the computation of prompt meaning simpler).
-  - Not only words, but ":", "/" are also tokens.
+  - Not only word parts, but ":", "/" etc are also tokens.
 - 4 Convert tokens to embeddings (in GPT-3 token embedding = 12288 FP numbers).
   - I call this **Vector Language (VL).
 This is the "thought" language of the TF.** Whereas people convert thoughts back and forth to words, TF uses VL instead (because TF has 0 intelligence).
 - 5 **TF NN runs massive computations** to
   - (1) refine the true meaning of each token VL
-    - AH mixes content influence between tokens and
+    - Attenion heads (AH) mix context influence between tokens and
-    - FFN detects complex meaning inside a token (that adjust token VL values)
+    - FFN detects complex meaning inside a token (and tweeks the token VL values accordingly)
-  - (2) inside each token VL creates a "storyline".
+  - (2) inside each token VL creates a "storyline". this is the LLM'd "thinking" mechanism that summarized the storyline defined by all the TF input tokens.
+Because of AH, word order does not matter (if it does not change meaning), because the storyline (probably 1000s of FP numbers) will be the same.
-  - **These inference (runtime) algorithms mirror the training algorithms** ("training" = programming TF on trillions of example prompt/response pairs).
+  - **These inference (runtime) algorithms mirror the training algorithms** ("training" = programming TF on trillions of example prompt/response pairs). **The "thought" patterns and structures of the TF are defined by the examples** (these patterns have nothing to do with the patterns defined by human languages; they are defined by training data patterns).
 - 6 Response token selected:
-  - 6-1 Last token final VL converted to logits (floating point probability of each vocab token as the next token; values can add up to any number)
+  - 6-1 The last token final VL is converted to logits (floating point probabilities of each vocab token as the next token; values can add up to any number).
   - 6-2 Softmax converts Logits into probabilities (that all add up to 1 and whose values are adjusted so that just 2-3 have significant values).
-  - 6-3 Select new token (usually this is the highest value, but not always (temperature)).
+  - 6-3 Select new token (usually this is the token with the highest probability value, but not always).
 - 7 The new token is added to the running prompt+response set of tokens
-  - (which will then be fed into the NN to compute the next new token).
+  - (which will then be fed into the NN to compute the next new token; the NN is reset and starts from 0 for every new token computation; this is required because of algorithm limitations).
 - 8 The new token is added to the set of current response tokens.
-  - 9 I think this also includes some control tokens for the iAgent (special messages for creating complex response structures).
+  - 9 I think this can also include some control tokens for the iAgent (special messages for creating complex response structures).
 - 10 The new response word is created from several tokens.
-- 11 New response word (or control token/word) is sent to the iAgent.
+- 11 New response word (and/or control token/word) is sent to the iAgent.
-- 12 iAgent streams the word to eAgent.
+- 12 iAgent streams the response words (not the control words) to the eAgent.